 Ayni Education International creates quality educational experiences in Afghanistan that empower and inspire children and their families to build peaceful, just and life affirming communities.

 Our Journey with an Afghan School, began just months after September 11th, 2001 and the Taliban were removed from power in Afghanistan.
-It is a grassroots project to provide access to education in Afghanistan, support an educated future for Afghan girls, and to build, supply and support schools for Afghan children.
+AEI is a grassroots project that builds, repairs, and supplies schools, computer centers, and a teacher training program utilizing local labor and community support.
+To read more about our results click here.

 We are not simply interested in building schools.
 We are driven to build bridges of understanding and mutual respect between Afghans and Americans.
 Our hope is to engage, educate and empower the poor in the developing world.

-We are very thankful to our individual donors, and major donors including National Geographic, Janet W. Ketcham Foundation, The Paul Allen Family Foundation, Seattle International Foundation, and the Circle of Sisterhoood.
+We are very thankful to our individual donors, and major donors including National Geographic, Janet W. Ketcham Foundation, The Paul Allen Family Foundation, Seattle International Foundation, the Circle of Sisterhoood and the Peg and Rick Young Foundation.
+To read more about our donors click here.